GQW19/lev_doc/tutorial/README.md

 Connection to service.lev.zone closed. # Successful
 ```

-If the following message is returned, there is a problem with the configuration file, please check the previous configuration steps:
+If the following message is returned, there is a problem with the configuration file and you should verify the previous configuration steps:

 ```Bash
 $ ssh lev